 We stayed up late to finish them in time, and put a few drawers in too!

-We painted the cabinet doors months ago (Sherwin Williams Accessible Beige, you can see the whole process here) but we’re not done with them yet!
+We painted the cabinet doors months ago (Sherwin Williams Accessible Beige) but we’re not done with them yet!
 I decided to customize them further, so we’ll be tackling that project soon (and I’ll share all the details in another blog post) but I was still anxious to see how they looked/fit…

 The doors haven’t been adjusted so they aren’t perfectly straight, but I’m loving this clean built-in look!